skulltech/sumit-ghosh.com/_posts/2017-11-16-boyhood-through-some-quotes.md

 layout: post
 published: true
 title: Boyhood.
 Through Some Quotes.
-subtitle: 'Rather, how it touched me'
+subtitle: 'Or rather, how it touched me'
 tags:
   - Movies
   - Review